fvaleri/strimzi-debugging/sessions/007/README.md

 We have an unbalanced cluster when there is **uneven distribution of load across brokers**, so that some brokers are overloaded, while others are under utilized.
 This happens as a consequence of some failures, the addition of new brokers, or simply because some partitions are used more than others.
-The `RequestHandlerAvgIdlePercent` metric is a good overall load measurement metric for Kafka scaling decisions.
+The `RequestHandlerAvgIdlePercent` broker metric is a good overall load measurement metric for Kafka scaling decisions.
 Good rule of thumb is when it hits 20% (i.e. the request handler threads are busy 80% of the time), then it's time to plan your cluster expansion, at 10% you need to scale it now.